-A superb recitalist, Simon Trpčeski has given solo performances in such cultural capitals as New York, San Francisco, Washington D.C., London, Paris, Amsterdam, Milan, Munich, Prague, Hamburg, Bilbao, Istanbul, Dublin and Tokyo.
-Mr. Trpčeski has received widespread acclaim for his recital recordings on the EMI label.
+Trpčeski has received widespread acclaim for his recital recordings on the EMI label.
 His first recording, released in 2002, featured works by Tchaikovsky, Scriabin, Stravinsky and Prokofiev, and received both the “Editor’s Choice” and “Debut Album” awards at the Gramophone Awards.
-His 2005 Rachmaninov and 2007 Chopin discs both received extensive praise from critics.
-In 2008 he released an all-Debussy disc entitled Debussy: Images, which was equally revered.
-Most recently Mr. Trpčeski’s March 2012 recital at the Wigmore Hall was released on the “Wigmore Hall Live” label, and was immediately hailed by The Telegraph as “Classical CD of the Week”.
-His July 2014 recital at the Wigmore Hall was also released on the “Wigmore Hall Live” label in 2015.
+After the equally applauded EMI discs with solo piano music by Rachmaninov, Chopin and Debussy, his March 2012 recital at the Wigmore Hall was released on the “Wigmore Hall Live” label, and was immediately hailed by The Telegraph as “Classical CD of the Week”.
+His July 2014 recital at the Wigmore Hall was released on the “Wigmore Hall Live” label as well.